temporalio/documentation/docs/operations/application-development.md

 ### Get Activity Execution results

-The call to spawn an [Activity Execution](/docs/concepts/what-is-an-activity-execution) generates the [ScheduleActivityTask Command](/docs/concepts/what-is-a-command/#scheduleactivitytask) and provides the Workflow Execution an Awaitable.
+The call to spawn an [Activity Execution](/docs/concepts/what-is-an-activity-execution) generates the [ScheduleActivityTask](/docs/concepts/what-is-a-command/#scheduleactivitytask) Command and provides the Workflow with an Awaitable.
-Workflow Executions can either progress until the result is available via the Awaitable or continue progressing, making use of the result when it becomes available.
+Workflow Executions can either block progress until the result is available via the Awaitable or continue progressing, making use of the result when it becomes available.

 <!-- - [How to get the results of an Activity Execution in Go](/docs/go/how-to-get-the-result-of-an-activity-execution-in-go) -->